chongrui/pet-store-api-demo/README.md

 1. Ensure that the app is built using `npm run build` as described above.

-2. Start the Swagger Pet Store API server at `http://127.0.0.1:8080`.
-Here's how:
-   - The Swagger Pet Store API server can be executed locally via Docker or Maven.
+2. Start the Swagger Pet Store API server locally via Docker or Maven at **http://127.0.0.1:8080**.
 For detailed instructions, visit the [Swagger Pet Store GitHub repository](https://github.com/swagger-api/swagger-petstore/tree/master#to-run-with-maven).

-   - Please note: by default, the Swagger Pet Store API server runs on `http://127.0.0.1:8080`.
+   - Note: by default, the Swagger Pet Store API server runs at **http://127.0.0.1:8080**.

-2. Start the included Express server by running:
+2. Start the included Express server (runs at **http://127.0.0.1:4000** by default) by running:
    ```
    npm run server
    ```
-   - In case you run the Swagger Pet Store API server on a different address or port rather than `http://127.0.0.1:8080`, provide the correct server address by setting the `SWAGGER_PET_STORE_API_SERVER_ADDRESS` environment variable prior to running the command..
+   - Note: In case you run the Swagger Pet Store API server on a different address or port rather than **http://127.0.0.1:8080**, provide the correct server address by setting the **SWAGGER_PET_STORE_API_SERVER_ADDRESS** environment variable prior to running the command.

 By following these steps, your React app should be up and running in a production environment.